jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 133BE Public notice of designation
 (1) A person who designates an area under section 133BC must, as soon as practicable, notify the public of the designation by publishing the designation on an Internet site that is publicly accessible free of charge.
-(2) If it is not practicable to comply with subsection (1), the person must publicly notify the designation by any other means that the person considers appropriate in the circumstances.
+(2) If it is not practicable to comply with subsection (1), the person must notify the public of the designation by any other means that the person considers appropriate in the circumstances.
 (3) Notice under this section must—
   (a) describe the designated area; and
   (b) describe the relevant emergency; and